In-house financing your Plastic Surgery

 Without a doubt, CareCredit is the most widely known, accepted and respected means of obtaining financing for Plastic Surgery, Cosmetic Surgery or just about any other kind of medical needs.
 A point to keep in mind is that on their website the category they state is “Cosmetic Surgery Financing”, not specifically Plastic Surgery Financing.
 Don’t let this throw you off.
 There is a difference between a Cosmetic Surgeon and a Plastic Surgeon and the difference is important to understand.

-We’ve published an article about it: How to Choose the Best Plastic Surgeon
+We’ve published an article about it: Plastic surgery vs. cosmetic surgery

 When you drill into Cosmetic Surgery Financing on the CareCredit website, you’ll find a list of procedures that are covered and you see “Plastic Surgery”, “Liposuction”, “Tummy Tuck”, “Rhinoplasty”, etc on that list so CareCredit does offer financing for what you’re looking for.

 How does CareCredit work?

 For the most part, CareCredit works pretty much like a revolving line of credit.
 Once you are approved, you can use it again and again at any location that accepts it.
 CareCredit helps you pay for out of pocket expenses that might not be covered by your health insurance.
 Couple this with extended financing options (short term and longer term interest rates) you’d have a hard time getting on your Visa or MasterCard and you’ll see that CareCredit does a pretty magnificent job of helping you in this area.

 Currently CareCredit is accepted at 200,000 health providers and retail locations.

 You’ll find this on their website as well, but the official list of what they cover includes:

 - Cosmetic (as mentioned above, this includes Plastic Surgery)